List of dangerous snakes: Black mamba

 It is estimated that only 10 to 15 mg will kill a human adult; however, its bites deliver about 120 mg of venom on average, although they may deliver up to 400 mg of venom in a single bite.
-If bitten, severe neurotoxicity invariably ensues rapidly.
-This is because of several factors that include the high potency of their venom, the unusual composition of synergistic toxins contained within the venom which bring on severe symptoms of envenomation and death much faster than any other venomous snake in the world.
-In addition, the species itself possesses the most advanced, evolved, and efficient venom delivery apparatus among all venomous snakes, and the most advanced and evolved dentition of all elapids.
-Black mambas possess the longest fangs of any elapid, averaging around 13.1 mm, but may grow as long as 22 mm.
-Another feature that distinguishes the dentition and venom delivery apparatus of this species from all other elapids, as well as other species of venomous snake including those of the family Viperidae, is the fact that its fangs are positioned well forward at the most-anterior position possible in its mouth – right up in the front of its upper jaw.
+Severe neurotoxicity invariably ensues rapidly.
+This is because of several factors, including the high potency of the venom, and the unusual composition of synergistic toxins contained within the venom, which bring on severe symptoms of envenomation and death much faster than any other snake venom.
+In addition, the snake itself possesses the most advanced, evolved, and efficient venom delivery apparatus among all venomous snakes, and the most advanced and evolved dentition of all elapids.
+Black mambas possess the longest fangs of any elapid, which average around 13.1 mm, but may grow as long as 22 mm.
+Another feature that distinguishes the dentition and venom delivery apparatus of this species from all other elapids, as well as other species of venomous snake including those of the family Viperidae, is that the fangs are positioned well forward at the most anterior position possible in its mouth – right up in the front of the upper jaw.

 The proteins in black mamba venom are of low molecular weight, low viscosity, and the venom's high activity in terms of hyaluronidases, which is also essential in facilitating dispersion of venom toxins throughout tissue (spreading the venom through the body) by catalyzing the hydrolysis of hyaluronan, a constituent of the extracellular matrix (ECM), hyaluronidase lowers the viscosity of hyaluronan, and Dendroaspin natriuretic peptide (DNP), a newly discovered component of mamba venom, is the most potent natriuretic peptide and is unique to the genus Dendroaspis, or mambas.
-It is a polypeptide analogous to the human atrial natriuretic peptide; it is responsible for causing diuresis through natriuresis and dilating the vessel bloodstream, which results in, among other things, acceleration of venom distribution in the body of the victim, thereby increasing tissue permeability.
+It is a polypeptide analogous to the human atrial natriuretic peptide; it is responsible for causing diuresis through natriuresis and dilating the vessel bloodstream, which results in, among other effects, acceleration of venom distribution in the body of the victim, thereby increasing tissue permeability.
 These advanced and highly evolved physical and biological features combined with this species' large size, explosive aggression, and quickness make the black mamba a terrifying adversary.
 Neurological, respiratory, and cardiovascular symptoms rapidly begin to manifest, usually within less than ten minutes.
 Common symptoms are rapid onset of dizziness, drowsiness, headache, coughing or difficulty breathing, convulsions, and an erratic heartbeat.
 Other common symptoms which come on rapidly include neuromuscular symptoms, shock, loss of consciousness, hypotension, pallor, ataxia, excessive salivation (oral secretions may become profuse and thick), limb paralysis, nausea and vomiting, ptosis, fever, and severe abdominal pain.
 Local tissue damage appears to be relatively infrequent and of minor severity in most cases of black mamba envenomation.
 Edema is typically minimal.
 Acute kidney injury has been reported in a few cases of black mamba bites in humans as well as in animal models.
 Death is due to suffocation resulting from paralysis of the respiratory muscles.